Mifflinburg graduation moved indoors

-MIFFLINBURG — Dan Lichtel, Mifflinburg Area School District superintendent, told school directors this week that graduation would be moving indoors.
+MIFFLINBURG — Dan Lichtel, Mifflinburg Area School District superintendent, told school directors this week that graduation will be moving indoors.

 The district noted that all attendees will be asked to wear a facial mask when entering the school.